bjin01/autoapi/README.md

 The program is written in go.

+## Updates: 31.
+07. 2020
+forked xmlrpc and changed import to use forked repo. added a new 'dependmethod' which is taking the output from method1 and loop through it as input for method2.
+This 'dependmethod' is needed for example:
+  If method 1 outputs a list of active systems in a given group.
+  Then method 2 uses the serverid and seeks for every single serverid the relevant errata as output The finalmethod will then creates apply errata job for each serverid with their relevant errata.
+  For this purpose a new 'opotion' in yaml config file has been introduced (see config.yml)

+    ```options:
+         meth2_depend_meth1: true```

 ## __Benefits__
 * No need to ask scripter to create many python/perl/etc. script just to automate some api calls.
 You can do it by yourself. __Save time, be flexible and be independant__ :-)
 * The yaml config file allows to puzzle your desired api calls with arbitrary input and output vars, and automate it as you want.